 If you’re wondering how to reduce no show appointments, you’re likely not alone.
 Patient no-shows and late cancellations can be costly for medical practitioners.
 A Medical Group Management Association® (MGMA) study estimates that 12 percent of all daily appointments are either no-shows or late cancellations.
 When considering lost physician time, labor to schedule and reschedule appointments, and the cost of handling paperwork, a single physician could lose more than $150,000 each year.

-- Confirm appointments: Patients are five times more likely to show up for a scheduled appointment if they receive a Poll your patients on their preferred method of communication (text, email or phone call).
+According to the Medical Practice Insider study linked to above, patients are five times more likely to show up for a scheduled appointment if they receive a poll on their preferred method of communication (text, email or phone call).
 For best results, send a confirmation when an appointment is scheduled, and send a reminder 24 to 48 hours before the scheduled time.

-- Reduce lead times: Booking appointments far in advance increases the likelihood that a patient will forget and be a no-show.
-In fact, no-shows for same-day appointments are 50 percent less than appointments made three weeks in advance.
+Booking appointments far in advance increases the likelihood that a patient will forget and be a no-show.
+According to the Medical Practice Insider study linked to above, no-shows for same-day appointments are 50 percent less than appointments made three weeks in advance.
 It could be beneficial to avoid scheduling wellness exams a year in advance.
 Instead, offer to contact the patient closer to when their yearly exam would be due to set.
 Mail a magnet postcard, imprinted with contact details, reminding patients to schedule their exam.
 Follow up with those who don’t make an appointment with a text, email or phone call.

 Make it easy for your patients to keep their appointments with these simple tips: confirm scheduled appointments, reduce lead times, provide tangible reminders, foster loyalty, reward do-shows and fill in missed appointments with a will-call list.
 No-show appointments will soon be a thing of the past.